mattwaite/niemanlab-predictions/README.md

 ###Instructions###

 Making your own predictions is pretty easy.
 In the repository is the corpus and a pre-parsed Sqlite database of the corpus to get you from zero to predictions in no time.

+If you're on a Mac or Linux machine, you're good to go.
+If you're on Windows, you'll need to make sure you have Python installed (it does not come standard).

-If you want to use the pre-made database to generate your predictions, simply clone the repository, navigate into the directory where the code is and run this:
+If you have Python, and you want to use the pre-made database to generate your predictions, simply clone the repository, open up a terminal, navigate into the directory where the code is and run this:

 ```python markov.py gen predictions 10```